kyma-project/community/concepts/observability-custom-metrics/README.md

 ### Pros

-1. Separating Kyma Prometheus, which is fully under our control, from Custom Worload Prometheus.
-In this setup, Kyma Prometheus remains unaffected by custom metrics hitting scraping limits, having high-cardinality, etc.
+* Separating Kyma Prometheus, which is fully under our control, from Custom Worload Prometheus.
+In this setup, Kyma Prometheus remains unaffected by custom metrics hitting scraping limits, having high-cardinality, etc
-2. Enabling metric scraping is can easily achieved by setting a set of annotations.
-In theory, it is possible to wtite a simple mutating webhook server to add those annotations automatically.
+* Enabling metric scraping is can easily achieved by setting a set of annotations.
+In theory, it is possible to wtite a simple mutating webhook server to add those annotations automatically

 ### Cons

-1. Limited configuration flexibility (e.g. comparing to ServiceMonitors).
-According to the [official documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config), it's only possible to set scrape interval and scrape timeout on a per target basis.
+* Limited configuration flexibility (e.g. comparing to ServiceMonitors).
+According to the [official documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config), it's only possible to set scrape interval and scrape timeout on a per target basis
-2. Second Prometheus instance needs additional cluster resources.
+* Second Prometheus instance needs additional cluster resources

+## Separate operated Prometheus (using Kyma Prometheus Operator)

+Use Kyma Prometheus Operator to deploy a second Prometheus instance.
+However, this approach combines disadvantages from both above-mentioned approaches: complex API and hard to prevent cardinality explosion.